netsys-lab/scion-rains/docs/auth-arch/README.md

 ### Offline Protocols

 The offline part of our prototype consists of zone managers for child and parent zones to manage RCerts, a CA server, and a logging infrastructure.
 The implementation is independent from the existing RAINS codebase.
+Please refer to this [manual](https://github.com/netsys-lab/scion-rains/tree/master/offlineauth) for the use and test of these tools.
 Below is an architectural overview of the prototype:

 ![Prototype](figures/Prototype.png)